ej8899/lightBnB/README.md

 [( back to top 🔺)](#lightbnb)
 ---
 ## Known Bugs...
+- Some price/night shows only 1 decimal (fixed 2022-09-19)
 - Scroll bar is forced 'always' on' to prevent page shift
 [( back to top 🔺)](#lightbnb)
 ---